jacobandreas/writing/_posts/2013-02-27-cam-and-granta.md

 expectantly over the river's glassy surface.

-Water follows us: to our hostels, where sopping fleece and lycra drip puddles on our floors; to nine-o-clock lectures on quantum computation where the stink of the Cam, barely masked by spray-on antiperspirant, lingers above the chalky desks.
+Water follows us: to our hostels, where sopping fleece and lycra drip puddles on our floors; to nine-o-clock Maths lectures where the stink of the Cam, barely masked by spray-on antiperspirant, lingers above the chalky desks.